22 September 2013

 We were met by Sari who runs the orphanage called House of Shalom (HOS) in Batam.
 Shalom means peace in Hebrew.
 Understand from Stanley, that this home was founded by his cousin, Jacey who’s based in the UK.
 Though she travels to Batam a few times a year, HOS was mainly supported by well wishers from Singapore, Indonesia and possibly other countries, in God’s honor and glory, Hallelujah!

-We were huddled up into Sari’s van, which was also sponsored by well wishers and in 10 minutes, we had arrived at HOS.
-The children were anticipating our coming and had lined up in a row to welcome us.
+We were huddled up into Sari’s van, which was sponsored by well wishers and in 10 minutes, we had arrived at HOS.
+The children were anticipating our arrival and had lined up in one single row to personally welcome us.
 They were all so well mannered and polite.
 It was so heart warming.
 I must say I’m really glad to see smiles and peace on their faces.
-Unlike some homes that I’ve previously visited in other countries, some of the children does look very frustrated and bear this “I’m angry with life” look on their faces.
+Unlike some homes that I’ve previously visited in other countries, some of the children looked very frustrated and had this “I’m angry with life” look on their faces.

 Residents of House Of Shalom

-Started in 2009, the House Of Shalom is currently homed to 23 children aged between 6-18 years old.
-The girls, 19 of them were lived in this main house, while 4 boys reside in another house a short walk away.
-The other house was also where Sari and her husband Tiban stays.
-The 4 boys were actually new additions to the Home as HOS was primarily a girls’ home.
+Started in 2009, the House Of Shalom is currently home to 23 children aged between 6-18 years old.
+The girls, 19 of them lived in this main house, while 4 boys resided in another house a short walk away.
+The other house was also where Sari and her husband, Tiban stays.
+The 4 boys were new additions to the Home as HOS was primarily a girls’ home.

-I do not have much time to explore the reasons of how the children came about in the home.
-While I learned that some of them were orphans, some do have parents or one parents alive.
+I didn’t have time to explore in depth the reasons how these children came to the Home.
+I learned that some were orphans, some do have parents or one living parents.
 Some were sent to the home by grandparents who were too old or had too many children to look after.
-Sari had said that some of the children were literally found in the streets or slumps.
+Sari had said that a couple of them were literally found in the streets or slumps.

-As the Head of House Of Shalom, I want to give praise to Sari for her dedication and devotion in managing it.
+As the Head of House Of Shalom, Sari deserves all praises for her dedication and devotion in managing it.
 She had 3 assistants who were graduates from bible school.
 All of them lived in the house with the children.
 The house was neat and tidy, organized and certainly a conducive environment for children of circumstances.
 The other house where the boys, Sari and Tiban lived were a lot more sparse and in need of a new coat of paint and better lighting.
 Perhaps some beds for the boys too, as they were currently sleeping together in one big mattress on the floor.

-As I understood, all the activities including meals were conducted in the main house though.
-According to Sari, they are expecting to bring in more boys soon, and intends to find a commercial shophouse where the ground floor can be used as a church and worship premise, and the boys house on the upper levels.
+As I understood, all the activities including meals were conducted in the main house.
+According to Sari, they are expecting to bring in more boys soon, and intends to find a commercial shop house where they can convert the ground floor into a church and worship premise, and housed the boys on the upper levels.
 They were looking to buy other houses in the neighborhood, but unfortunately none in the vicinity was for sale or suitable.

 All In A Day

 A typical day sees the children waking up between 4-4.30am.
 Oh wow, that’s really early!
 But I guess that’s a quiet hour for devotion time with Jesus.
-After breakfast, they will all set off for school from 6.30am right up to 2.30pm.
-Depending on their age, they are in primary level to high schools.
-They are all enrolled in christian School a short walk away from HOS.
+After breakfast, they will set off for school from 6.30am right up to 2.30pm.
+Depending on their ages, they attend schools in primary levels and right up to high schools.
+They studied in a christian School a short walk away from HOS.

-Back home by 2.30pm, they will have a quick lunch and rest before they settled down to study.
+Back home by 2.30pm, they will have a quick lunch and rest before settling down to study.
 They will be helping out to tidy and clean the house, prepare and cook dinner in between.
-I guess it is good for the children to participate in ontributing to home chores, in a way to learn some home craft, and at the same time bonding them with a sense of belong with each other and the home.
+I guess it is good for the children to participate in contributing to home chores, to learn some home craft, and at the same time binding them with a sense of belonging with each other and the home.

-Dinner at 7pm will be followed by evening devotion before they start doing their homework for the day, and study for test and exams.
-9pm is lights off and bed time till the next day.
+Dinner at 7pm will be followed by evening devotion before they start with homework for the day, and studying for test and exams.
+9pm is lights-off and bed time till the next morning.
 Evening devotion on Fridays are replaced by Praise and Worship.

-I guess the children will always looked forward to Weekends where their school time is replaced by music, computer and creativity classes.
-They also get a lot more free time, or would spend time with visitors to the Home.
-Church service is on Sunday, held in another location they currently rented every Sunday.
+I guess the children looked forward to Weekends where school time is replaced by music, computer and creativity classes.
+They get a lot more free time, or would spend time with visitors to the Home.
+Church service is on Sunday and held in another location HOS rented every Sunday.

 Mission Day Activities